Last Updated: September 1, 2021

 - Rakuten (formerly Ebates) – This site allows you to get cashback on your purchases from more than 2,500 stores.
 Signing up is free, and all you need to do to earn cashback is shop through their site.
 That’s it.

-- Groupon – We already mentioned the mobile app that Groupon has, but you can also access their deals through a web browser.
+- Groupon – We already mentioned Groupon’s mobile app, but it’s worth noting you can also access their deals through a web browser.

 - Coupons – Coupons is one of the best printable coupon websites – and it is easy to remember the name of the site.
-Swagbucks is a great alternative, as it also offers the option to print out coupons.
+Swagbucks is a great alternative, as it also offers a number of money-paying tasks like online surveys.

 - Amazon Coupons – Amazon is probably the best-known site for online shopping.
-Yet what many people don’t realize is that the site offers a great deal of coupons sorted by categories which you can apply to your purchase.
+Yet what many people don’t realize is that the site offers plenty of coupons sorted by categories that you can apply to your purchase.
 And seeing how Amazon is one of the most used online retailers, the option to use coupons directly from the site will definitely come in handy.

-- RetailMeNot – This is another great online coupon site that allows you to get great coupons, cashbacks and gift cards.
+- RetailMeNot – This is another great online coupon site that allows you to get coupons, cashback and gift cards.

 Types of Coupons